MicrosoftDocs/win32/desktop-src/direct3d9/d3dxcreatecubetexturefromresourceex.md

 ---
-Description: Creates a cube texture from a resource specified by a string.
+description: Creates a cube texture from a resource specified by a string.
 This is a more advanced function than D3DXCreateCubeTextureFromResource. ms.assetid: 4d263386-8270-4967-8ef5-e9ac69e502a5
 title: D3DXCreateCubeTextureFromResourceEx function (D3dx9tex.h)
 ms.topic: reference